 These lists can help determine commonalities in the classes you enjoy as well as extracurricular activities you participate in.
 From here, you can ask yourself if these two lists have anything in common.
 For example, you might find that a few subjects and topics are related to one another in the field of science or the field of arts.

 When considering potential career options, it is worth taking the time to remember positive meaningful experiences in your lifetime.
 Create a list of these experiences where you felt pride in an accomplishment or satisfaction from doing a good job on a test or a project.
 Pinpointing these moments where you felt real accomplishment and that made you happy can help highlight different careers that can provide similar experiences.

 For this list, we need not just your input, but the input of family and friends who know you well.
 In this activity, write down adjectives that you think describe your personality.
 Do you consider yourself funny, creative, or analytical?
 These are just a few examples you might use to describe yourself.
 Now go to your closest family and friends, and ask them for their suggestions for adjectives that describe you.
 This list might be different from yours, but it can help because the people around us sometimes see us more clearly than we see ourselves.

 For this activity, make two lists: your 5 top strengths and top 5 weaknesses.
 When figuring out your top strengths, consider potential careers where that strength can be helpful.
 Your weaknesses can also tell you a lot about potential career opportunities.
 This list can help you stay clear of certain career paths where your weaknesses would prevent you from succeeding.

 5. Explore Potential Career Options

-Look at different career options from our Major and Career Search.
-Don’t assume that you know all the roles and responsibilities a person in that profession has.
-Also remember that many people work in multiple jobs across different fields before they pick their own career path.
+Look at different career options from our Career Search.
+Learn about average income, education required, and projected job growth across hundreds of careers.
+Remember that many people work in multiple jobs across different fields before they pick their own career path.